Tony Alva

 Tony Alva (born September 2, 1957) is an American skateboarder, entrepreneur, and musician.
-He was a pioneer of vertical skateboarding and one was of the original members of the Zephyr Competition Skateboarding Team, also known as the Z-Boys.
-The Transworld Skateboarding Magazine ranked him eighth in its list of the "30 Most Influential skateboarders" of all time.
+He is a pioneer of vertical skateboarding and one of the original members of the Zephyr Competition Skateboarding Team, also known as the Z-boys.
+Transworld Skateboarding Magazine ranked him eighth in its list of the "30 Most Influential skateboarders" of all time.

 Early life

 Tony Alva was born September 2, 1957, in Santa Monica, California, to Dutch and Mexican-American parents.
 He first began surfing and skateboarding around 1967 at the age of 10.

 Career

-Influenced by the new, aggressive surfing style happening on the Hawaiian Islands, Alva brought a radically new and powerful free form surf style to skateboarding.
-Alva's style was revolutionary and stood in stark contrast with the contrived traditional style of the era, which was still based on tricks formulated in the 1960s.
+Influenced by the new, aggressive surfing style happening on the Hawaiian Islands, Alva brought a radically new free form surf style to skateboarding.
+Alva's style stood in stark contrast with the contrived traditional style of the era, which was still based on tricks formulated in the 1960s.
 His skill, style and charismatic nature led him to become a professionally sponsored skateboarder.

 In 1974, he joined the Zephyr Skateboard team along with Jay Adams and Stacy Peralta.
 Alva and the other Z-Boys (also all surfers), were among the first to bring the dangerous art of skating empty swimming pools into the mainstream.
 Alva is considered an originator of vertical skating and is credited as the first skateboarder to successfully pull a Frontside Air.
 That moment, captured on film by photographer Glen E. Friedman, is considered by many to be the birth of modern skateboarding.

-Alongside professional skaters Arto Saari, Brandon Biebel, Perry Caravello, and Stevie Williams, Alva completed a photo and video shoot for Playboy magazine, that was shot by Irish photographer Tony Kelly.
-The shoot is entitled "Playboy Poolside" and features the four subjects skateboarding in and around an empty swimming pool.
+Alongside professional skaters Arto Saari, Brandon Biebel, and Stevie Williams, Alva completed a photo and video shoot for Playboy magazine, that was shot by Irish photographer Tony Kelly.
+The 2013 shoot is entitled "Playboy Poolside" and features the four subjects skateboarding in and around an empty swimming pool.